News you can trust since 1817

 A special whisky for the whisky fan looking for something a bit different this year.
 Buy it online here.

-This relatively new release from Jura is, as the name suggests, an ideal dram for a cold evening.
+This release from Jura is, as the name suggests, an ideal dram for a cold evening.

 The team say: "Bringing distinct regional and seasonal flavours to our island malt, this unique Winter Edition explores the world of the rich sherry cask finish.